-In this article, we will go over Ecommerce store names and logos – how to choose a proper name and logo for your online business.
+In this article, we will go over ecommerce store logos and names – how to choose a proper name and logo for your online business.

-Q: Which are considered some of the best business names of all time?
+Q: Which are considered some of the best ecommerce store names of all time?

 A. Google, Twitter, Under Armour and Jiffy Lube